Parent Infant Program

 The program is facilitated by a multi-disciplinary team with training in speech-language pathology, early childhood education and development, deaf education, audiology, and psychology.

-Email the Parent-Infant Program for more information.
+Email the Parent-Infant Program for meeting schedule and information.